jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When people master the levers of power, they overcome antagonists and solve problems.
 And that is the powerful lesson Main Street must learn today.

-Otherwise this pandemic was for nothing.
+Otherwise, this pandemic was for nothing.

 ---

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
-Filled with Left-wing philosophy, you start seeing _sinister_ Conservatives all over the place.
+Filled with Left-wing philosophy, you enter the path to extremism and see more _sinister_ Conservatives with extra step you take.
 Or, if the other side sucked you in first, you start spotting _sinful_ Progressives instead.

 But it's all bullshit.

 Despite Left/Right yelling matches, neither ideology is your enemy.
 Because neither is your hero.
-The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers only care to send you one-way messages to tune-in, protest or donate.
-The media tricks you.
+The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers only care to send you one-way messages to tune-in, protest, or donate.
+These extremists trick you.
 They say their ideological purity will hold the government accountable to their "good" ideology.
 But, both sides only want you to keep watching the Left/Right circus as if you're the audience of your own society.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
 So, why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?

 Of course they are.
 And, that's the point.

-The feud between Left and Right is a distraction.
+The feud between Left and Right extremists is a distraction.
 The politics of upgrading our lives (or not) is the real political game of our time.

 This contest started in 1970 when our civilization left the Industrial Age and entered the Internet Age.